Shotton Colliery: The colliery

-The pit was initially prosperous, but closed on 3 November 3 1877, causing people to leave the village to work at other pits in the area.
+The pit was initially prosperous, but it closed on 3 November 3 1877, causing people to leave the village to work at other pits in the area.
 In 1900, the pit reopened and grew rapidly, leading to an increased population in the village.
 More housing was built, making other industries, including the Coke Works and the Brick Works, less popular.

-By 1947, the original houses, east of the railway line were in disrepair.
+By 1947, the original houses, east of the railway line, were in disrepair.
 Most of the bottom of Front Street was demolished.

 In 1972, the National Coal Board announced that it was closing the colliery, at a cost of 800 jobs.
 Easington District Council built new housing in the 1970s, pulling down most of the remaining pit houses in an attempt to improve the village.
 Throughout most of the 1970s, work was done to remove the pit heap, which was at one time the largest in the country.
 The Brick Works and Coke Works went with the pit.

-The only pit building left is now used as a second hand car show room.
+The only pit building left is now used as a second-hand car showroom.
 The remains of the pit baths remain semi-derelict.

 Present-day

-Shotton Airfield/Peterlee Parachute Centre now occupies the colliery site and it is common to see parachutists over the village most days.
+Shotton Airfield/Peterlee Parachute Centre now occupies the colliery site, and it is common to see parachutists over the village most days.

-Most of the parish's pubs, cinemas and the railway station are demolished or converted to other uses.
+Most of the parish's pubs, cinemas and the railway station have been demolished or converted to other uses.
 A small number of shops are left.

 The village is now almost empty of work.
 There are a few industrial units close to the airfield and on the opposite side of the village at Thornley Crossings, but the main sources of employment are call centres which opened east of the village, dividing Shotton Colliery and Old Shotton.

 Some of the buildings at Grange Farm remain and now overlook fields as they did in the 1840s, some of which contain the hard runway and hangars and other buildings of the parachute centre.

+The war memorial in Front Street is Grade II listed and is the only listed building in the parish.
+It has an inscription "Erected 1920 by the parishioners and federated workmen of Shotton Colliery to the memory of the 152 men who fell in the Great War 1914-1919".